 Neighbourhood Construction CIC is a community interest company based in Bristol, UK.

-We believe in doing things differently, we believe in doing things better.
+We believe in doing things better

-We believe by removing the conflicts of interest, static hierarchies and onerous considerations; only then is it possible to achieve better results.
+By removing the conflicts of interest, static hierarchies and onerous considerations it is then possible to achieve better results.

 We believe, by improving the functionality of our homes, we can reduce energy consumption and carbon emissions as well as improve thermal comfort.
 We believe in establishing a better working environment via better working relationships and a better working process.

 We believe in tackling the complexity of small changes, capturing, critiquing and disseminating no-cost behaviour strategies and low-cost interventions; for the benefit of low-income households and those in fuel poverty while reducing carbon emissions as well as sequestering carbon to address the challenges of Climate Change.

 Neighbourhood Construction is addressing some fundamental yet simple underlying problems.
 However, due to the economics of scale, very little data has been collected to demonstrate the benefits of no-cost strategies and low-cost intervention.